Updated: Aug 18

 Shape – round, square, kidney shaped, long and narrow

 In addition to fishing opportunities, water features enhance wildlife habitat.
 Besides being a water source, ponds or lakes can provide nesting habitat for waterfowl, enhance species diversity by drawing water dependent amphibians and reptiles, and improve overall habitat structure by creating openings and funnels.
-Click here for a post from last September that explains more in depth how water sources affect wildlife management and hunting strategy.
+See our post “Targeting Water Sources” from last September that explains more in depth how water sources affect wildlife management and hunting strategy.

 Plant trees for aesthetics and wildlife benefits.